Cici-16/Yue.Mei24/README.md

 -Add regression analysis to quantify the impact of external factors on import fluctuations.

 ---
-## 8. Reflection & AI Disclosure 如果扩写要附件
-This project allowed me to apply Python for data analysis to a real-world business problem.
-I learned how to structure a complete data workflow, from defining the problem to interpreting the results.
-I also gained a better understanding of how external events like a pandemic can reshape consumer preferences.

 **AI Disclosure**: I used AI tools to help with grammar and sentence structure in the README and video script.
 All research questions, analysis logic, and conclusions are my own.